 Months of dangerous crossings of the Atlantic have taken its toll on the crew of the Compass Rose as has the emotional strain of having lost so many convoy ships along with their crew to the relentless German attacks.

-The Cruel Sea is a gripping adventure filmed in the style of a semi-documentary.
+The Cruel Sea is a gripping adventure filmed in semi-documentary style.

 NOTABLE: The Cruel Sea received an Oscar nomination for Best Writing, Screenplay.

-The film remains true to the novel which were based on the author’s personal experience serving as an escort vessel officer during the war.
-However, some of Nicholas Monsarrant’s grimmist images were ommitted from the film.
+The Cruel Sea remains true to the novel which was based on the author’s personal experience serving as an escort vessel officer during the war.
+However, some of Nicholas Monsarrant’s grimmest images were omitted from the film.